mmdeniz/Wordpress-on-Redhat-via-Ansible/README.md

 # Wordpress Installation and Configuration via Ansible
 # on Redhat Linux on AWS

+Create the AWS EC2 Instance and connect via SSH

+Update and upgrade the linux

+sudo yum update && sudo yum upgrade -y

+go to your home directory

+`cd ~`

 A simple compilation of Ansible roles to install WordPress Stack on Redhat